Nonprofit

 <LPFCH logo> Lucile Packard Foundation for Children's Health

-LPFCH raises money for Packard Children's Hospital and the pediatric programs of the Stanford University School of Medicine.
-It also makes grants to local children's health organizations.
+LPFCH raises money for Packard Children's Hospital in Palo Alto, California, and for pediatric research programs at the Stanford University School of Medicine.
+It also sponsors outreach programs (such as the Teen Van) to improve the health of local children.

 <Give Kids the World logo> Give Kids the World